alopatenko/LLMEvaluation/README.md

 -
 ---
 ### Evaluation of evaluation, Evaluation theory, evaluation methods, analysis of evaluation
-- Lessons from the Trenches on Reproducible Evaluation of Language Models, [arxiv](https://arxiv.org/abs/2405.14782)
+- Lessons from the Trenches on Reproducible Evaluation of Language Models, May 2024, [arxiv](https://arxiv.org/abs/2405.14782)
 - *Synthetic data in evaluation*, see Chapter 3 in Best Practices and Lessons Learned on Synthetic Data for Language Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.07503)
 - Elo Uncovered: Robustness and Best Practices in Language Model Evaluation, Nov 2023 [arxiv](https://arxiv.org/abs/2311.17295)
 - When Benchmarks are Targets: Revealing the Sensitivity of Large Language Model Leaderboards, Feb 2024, [arxiv](https://arxiv.org/abs/2402.01781)